Resource

 By default, any Resources you define will be satisfied by starting a containerized version on your Rack.
 This allows you to get up and running as quickly as possible and provides a low-cost solution and more effective usage of your Rack.

 In your production environment, or for particular usage requirements, you may wish to replace the containerized Resources with a managed cloud service for durability.
-For instance, on AWS you may wish to utilize RDS to provide you with a Database, or on GCP you may wish to use Memorystore in place of a containerized Redis instance.
+For instance, on AWS you may wish to utilize RDS to provide you with a Database, or replace a containerized Redis instance with an ElastiCache-managed resource.

 If you wish to replace any of those containerized Resources on a Rack, to stop them being initiated, you can manually set a matching environment variable on your App.
 The corresponding Resource will then not be started by Convox on that Rack.